View All Locations

 Ehlers received her associate degree in nursing from Kaplan University (now Purdue University) and got a job as a nurse on the orthopedic unit at Mercy, where she worked for several years.

 She later decided to further her education and received her Master of Science in Nursing from Simmons University.
-Ehlers then transitioned into her current roles as a nurse practitioner in Mercy’s Memory Clinic.
+Ehlers then transitioned into her current roles as a nurse practitioner in Mercy’s Center for Memory Health.

-Patients at Mercy’s Memory Clinic are treated for any concerns related to cognitive impairment.
+Patients at Mercy’s Center for Memory Health are treated for any concerns related to cognitive impairment.
 Prior to the first appointment, each patient receives a comprehensive medication review by a pharmacist.
 Then, the team obtains information from the patient and their care partner to understand the changes they’ve noticed.

 Once the information is collected, a few cognitive tests are performed; these not only help diagnose the patient, but also provide insight into how to best treat them to improve the patient’s outcome.